[Major revision–posted 6/9/23 (replaces 4/30/18 edition)]

 d.
 Entry – The action by which a person passes through an opening into a permit-required confined space.
 Entry includes ensuing work activities in that space and is considered to have occurred as soon as any part of the entrant's body breaks the plane of an opening into the space.

 f.
-Entry Supervisor – The department head or the designated representative (such as the foreman or crew lead) responsible for determining if acceptable entry conditions are present at a permit space where entry is planned, for authorizing entry and overseeing entry operations, and for terminating entry as required by this program.
+Entry Supervisor – The trained and designated representative (such as the foreman or crew lead) responsible for determining if acceptable entry conditions are present at a permit space where entry is planned, for authorizing entry and overseeing entry operations, and for terminating entry as required by this program.
 This individual may, if appropriately trained and equipped, serve as an entry attendant.

 g.
 Hazardous Atmosphere – An atmosphere that may expose employees to the risk of death, incapacitation, and impairment of ability to self-rescue (that is, escape unaided from a permit space), injury, or acute illness from one or more of the following causes:

-• Flammable gas, vapor, or mist in excess of 10 percent of its lower flammable limit (LFL)
+• Flammable gas, vapor, or mist in excess of 10% of its lower flammable limit (LFL)

 • Airborne combustible dust at a concentration that meets or exceeds its LFL

-• Atmospheric concentration of any substance for which a dose or a permissible exposure limit is published in Subpart G, Occupational health and Environmental Control, or in Subpart Z, Toxic and Hazardous Substances, of 29 CFR 1910 and that could result in employee exposure in excess of its dose or permissible exposure limit. (see NOTE BELOW)
+• Atmospheric concentration of any substance for which a dose or a permissible exposure limit is published in Subpart G, Occupational Health and Environmental Control, or in Subpart Z, Toxic and Hazardous Substances, of 29 CFR 1910 and that could result in employee exposure in excess of its dose or permissible exposure limit (SEE NOTE 1 BELOW)

 h.
-Non Permit – Required Confined Space is a confined space that does not contain, nor has the potential to contain, any hazard capable of causing death or serious physical harm (with respect to atmospheric hazards).
+Non-Permit-Required Confined Space – A confined space that does not contain, nor has the potential to contain, any hazard capable of causing death or serious physical harm (with respect to atmospheric hazards).

 i.
-Permit – Required Confined Space is a confined space that is potentially hazardous.
+Permit-Required Confined Space – A confined space that is potentially hazardous.
 A permit-required confined space has one or more of the following characteristics:

 (1) Contains or has a potential to contain a hazardous atmosphere;